cruppstahl/libfor/README.md

 In addition, the library can perform operations directly on compressed data:

    * select: returns a value at a specified index
-   * find: lower-bound search for a value (linear search for unsorted sequences, a binary search/linear search hybrid for sorted sequences)
+   * linear search: for unsorted sequences, or short sorted sequences
+   * lower bound search: based on binary search, for sorted sequences

 Simple demo
 ------------------------